contributte/datagrid/.docs/export.md

 ## (Not) Using templates in CSV export

-ExportCsv ignores column template, because i don't like the idea Latte (templating engine for HTML) exporting data for CSV format.
+ExportCsv ignores column template, because I don't like the idea of Latte (templating engine for HTML) exporting data for CSV format.
 Using custom renderer sounds better to me in that case.

 # Export columns